michael2008/ME-Live-Doc/docs/developer-guide.md

 + Collaboration between multi-user and multi-device
 + Simplified application installation and management

-METoolkit provides not only multiple APIs could be used to communicate with MeshExpert, but also common modules.
-METoolkit will give you an idea of how things are working internally, which helps you to design and develop your own collaborated application.
+METoolkit provides not only multiple APIs which could be used to communicate with MeshExpert, but also common modules.
+METoolkit will give you an idea of how things are working internally, which helps you to design and develop your own collaborated applications.

 ## Development Environment